 Our Dutch subsidiary maintains a credit facility with ABN AMRO Bank N.V. pursuant to which it has borrowings of 5.5 million euros.
-At June 30, 2006, we had short-term borrowings of 0.6 million euros related to current portion of long-term debt denominated in euros.
+At June 30, 2007, we had short-term borrowings related to current portion of long-term debt denominated in euros.
 The carrying value of these short-term borrowings approximates fair value due to their short period to maturity.
 Assuming a hypothetical 10% increase or decrease in the euro to United States dollar period end exchange rate, the impact to the fair value of these short-term borrowings would be immaterial.
-The potential increase or decrease in fair value was estimated by calculating the fair value of the short-term borrowings at June 30, 2006 and comparing that with the fair value using the hypothetical period end exchange rate.
+The potential increase or decrease in fair value was estimated by calculating the fair value of the short-term borrowings at June 30, 2007 and comparing that with the fair value using the hypothetical period end exchange rate.